uvapl/uva-prog-physics/10 Workshops/10 Week 1/10 Exercises.md

 	October 20 1977

-## Pretty printing
+## 1.6 Pretty printing

-**Optional**: Now, for something completely different... a discussion on how to print strings, most prettily...
+Now, for something completely different... a discussion on how to print strings, most prettily...

 Note that none of the commas are in this output!
 To do that you want something like this: